yousuketakada/refactoring_example/doc/memo.md

 (see [here](https://timur.audio/how-to-make-a-container-from-a-c20-range)
 for more discussions).

-Similarly, let us further "enrich" `EnrichedPerformance` with new fields `amount` and `volume_credits`;
+Let us further "enrich" `EnrichedPerformance` with new fields `amount` and `volume_credits`;
 we move `amount_for` and `volume_credits_for` again back to the `statement` function to populate them.